 - 1. Run pink noise into the crossover Inputs (through the mixer or directly, as is convenient). - 2.
 Make sure all crossover LEVEL(s) are turned all the way down and all amplifier level controls are at least half way up to start with. - 3.
 Turn the crossover INPUT LEVEL all the way up.
 Place the SPL meter at least 15 feet from the speaker stack and about chest high.
 Once positioned, make sure that the SPL meter remains in the exact same location for the rest of the procedure.
 Minimize all background noise (fans, air conditioners, traffic, wild animals, etc.) to get accurate readings.
 Set the SPL meter to "C-weighting" and "slow" if those switches are present. - 4.
 Slowly turn the LOW LEVEL up until there is a healthy rumble coming from the bass speakers.
 Adjust the SPL meter and/or LOW LEVEL until you get a 0 dB reading on the meter.
 After this point do not change the controls on the SPL meter. - 5.
 Make a note of the LOW LEVEL control setting at the 0 dB adjustment just obtained, then reduce the LOW LEVEL to "0" so that the pink noise disappears from the bass speakers (revel in the silence...). - 6.
-Now slowly turn up the MID LEVEL control so that pink noise is heard from the high frequency speakers.
-Without changing any settings on the SPL meter, adjust the crossover MID LEVEL control until you obtain a 0 dB reading on the SPL meter. - 7.
-Turn down the MID LEVEL and repeat this process for the HIGH LEVEL.
-Return the LOW and MID LEVELS to the previously recorded settings.
-Now all drivers are set at the same level.
-Make any overall level adjustments with the INPUT LEVEL controls and leave the output LOW, MID and HIGH LEVEL controls unchanged.
+Now slowly turn up the HIGH LEVEL control so that pink noise is heard from the high frequency speakers.
+Without changing any settings on the SPL meter, adjust the crossover HIGH LEVEL control until you obtain a 0 dB reading on the SPL meter. - 7.
+Return the LOW LEVEL to the previously recorded setting.
+Now the low and high speakers are set at the same level.
+The crossover should now be aligned.
+Make any overall level adjustments with the INPUT LEVEL controls and leave the output LOW and HIGH LEVEL controls unchanged.